Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 ## Inductive Reasoning for Intro

-let's present the idea through a case study.
+Let's present the idea through a case study.

 > __«C<samp>IRCUITRY</samp>» as an idea is better presented by _inductive reasoning_ &mdash; from a case below.__